Sefer B’midbar

 • Options for adults will include participating in adult-focused classes, supporting teachers in children’s classes, dropping off their students, or staying at Beth Jacob to use a “family lounge” area for work or rest.

-If your student is unable to attend Tuesday evenings in person, please contact Rabbi Justin.
+If your student is unable to attend Tuesday evenings in person, please contact Rimon.
 We want to ensure all families are able to participate.

 Pricing